PatrikCumurdzic/Sporty/README.md

 <div>
-  Sporty is a sports app that helps users to find or create a sports activities on the desired location.
+  "Sporty" is a sports app that helps users to find or create a sports activities on the desired location.
 Other users can join, leave and see participants of that activity.
   Every user has it's own profile page which consists of name, email, about section and profile picture.
 Name, picture and about sections are editable.
   Activities contains all the necessary information to participate in it: sport, time, location, number of needed participants and additional information.
   All active activities are shown in home page in which contains integration of Google Maps.